Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 a saga op.
 Ideally, these the outbox-scheduler-fixed-rate shouldn't be more than 2s.

 ## 77-003 Refactoring Order domain layer Adding Outbox models & Updating ports
+We will implement the scheduler package later, as it will require to use the port definitions.
+So let's first create the output ports in the ports package.

+Output ports are nothing but interfaces to be implemented in the infrastructure modules(dataacess and messaging) and the domain layer will simply use the interfaces and inject them at runtime.

+Create `PaymentOutboxRepository` interface in output port package.

+Why we pass BiConsumer to publish() method in `PaymentRequestMessagePublisher`?

+A: Because we want to update outbox status as completed or failed depending on the result of the publish method.
+That interface will be implemented in the messaging module with an adapter that will use kafka producer and only in that adapter we will know that if kafka producer `send` method successfully sent the data or not.

+Note: Kafka producer send() method is an async method and it uses a callback method to be called later.
+When we send the BiConsumer as a param to the publish method, we will be able to call it in the kafka producer callback methods.

+Kafka producer callback methods handle failure and success cases.
+We call accept() method of BiConsumer in those failure and success methods of kafka producer and update the outbox status in the local DB.

+Note: In the end, we won't need `OrderCreatedPaymentRequestMessagePublisher`, `OrderCancelledPaymentRequestMessagePublisher` and
+`OrderPaidRestaurantRequestMessagePublisher` because we will use the outbox message publisher like `PaymentRequestMessagePublisher` and
+`RestaurantApprovalRequestMessagePublisher` for each type of event and separate them in the outbox message obj using the payload obj which is the domain event, for example, it has the payment order status for payment outbox message and for approval outbox message, it has restaurant order status to make this separation.

+So we deleted those old event publishers that I mentioned(commented them out).

 ## 78-004 Refactoring Order domain layer Adding Outbox scheduler
+We didn't create any bean beside configuration bean in config package of outbox submodule of infrastructure module, but you may create an object mapper bean if you need custom object mapper configuration.
+Remember that we use object mapper for json serialization of the domain events.

+With spring-boot-starter-json dep, a default object mapper bean is created automatically and using this default bean will be enough for us.
+In case you need to add some specific properties of the object mapper bean, you can create it in SchedulerConfig class and for example add FAIL_ON_UNKNOWN_PROPERTIES false which will prevent failing if it encounters unknown json properties during deserialization.
+But we don't customize any beans there.

+To do payment outbox repository ops, create a helper class named `PaymentOutboxHelper` instead of injecting the repository directly in `PaymentOutboxScheduler`.

+Note: Made the `SagaConstants` class final and added a private constructor, because we don't want anyone to create an instance of that class which is unnecessary.

+Use `@Transactional(readOnly = true)` because this method doesn't change the state and only gets data.

+In the payment outbox table, we will have the domain events for two types of events:
+- order created
+- order cancelling

+Order svc triggers the payment svc(actually it's not direct messaging, payment svc is listening to kafka topic) for these two types of events and in the orderStatusToSagaStatus method of OrderSagaHelper, we set the saga status as STARTED for a newly created order which is in
+PENDING state.
+And we set saga status to COMPENSATING for an order that is in the CANCELLING status.
+So when we pass STARTED and COMPENSATING as saga status to getPaymentOutboxMessageByOutboxStatusAndSagaStatus(), we actually ask for order pending or order cancelling events which are the two types of events that can be in the payment_outbox table.

+Note: Default propagation methods for a transaction is required.
+So if there's a tx already open when the method with @Transactional is called, then that tx will be used, otherwise a new tx will be opened.

 ## 79-005 Refactoring Order domain layer Adding Outbox cleaner scheduler for Payment
+We need another scheduler beside OrderPaymentScheduler to clean the data from outbox table.

 ## 80-006 Refactoring Order domain layer Adding Outbox schedulers for Approval
 ## 81-007 Refactoring Order domain layer Updating OrderCreate Command Handler
 ## 82-008 Refactoring Order domain layer Updating Order Payment Saga - Part 1